 The leaves can be long and arrow shaped or when young, shorter and more rounded but at the base of the leaf it always has pointed ‘tails’ which is a key identifying feature of this plant.
 The leaves have a shiny appearance and are usually green but can develop red features.

-The leaves are very similar to Field Bindweed, Convolvulus arvensis, see photo, but this is a sprawling plant that grows along the ground with white petaled flowers, sorrel grows as a rosette and the flowers are small, round and red/green/yellow.
+The leaves are very similar to Meadow Bindweed (in the photo) but this is a sprawling plant that grows along the ground or climbing through grasses.
+The leaves of Meadow Bindweed grow in spiral around the stem and it has white petaled flowers.
+Sorrel grows as a rosette and the flowers are small, round and red/green/yellow.

-Large mature sorrel leaves can look a bit like young Arum leaves but the sharply pointed ‘tails’ of sorrel leaves should avoid confusion, Arum leaves have rounded ‘tails’.
+Large mature sorrel leaves can look a bit like young Lords & Ladies leaves.
+The sharply pointed “tails” (lobes) of sorrel leaves distinguish it from the rounded lobes of the Lords & Ladies leaves.

 Sharp and citrus, described by many as like apple peel.